makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

     * [ ] Removals are tested via `testRemovedChainlogKeys`
   * [ ] Adjust system values, collateral values inside `config.sol`
   * [ ] Ensure every spell variable is declared as public/internal
-  * Bug Bounty Registry Updates
-    * [ ] Review the approved [SafeHarbor source spreadsheet](https://docs.google.com/spreadsheets/d/1e_KOYOeBGaA5EG3Xqco6lOP_a0zV4Vrm3w5-dqFk00U) as the source of truth for the desired registry state
-      * [ ] Run `make safeharbor-generate` and verify that the generated payload implements the spreadsheet state relative to the current agreement
-      * [ ] Review all validation warnings
-      * [ ] IF there is a mismatch or validation warning, run `make safeharbor-inspect` to review the structured updates and warnings, then notify Governance Facilitators
-      * [ ] IF the generated Solidity snippet is required by the spreadsheet state:
+  * IF SafeHarbor registry updates are present
-        * [ ] Paste the generated code into the spell as is.
-The code should not be modified.
-You may adjust formatting
+    * [ ] Paste the generated snippet into the spell unchanged, except for formatting; verify every calldata entry and its order match the generated payload
-        * [ ] Verify that the generated SafeHarbor payload exactly matches the payload in the spell
-        * [ ] Fetch the agreement address from the `ChainLog`
+    * [ ] Fetch the Agreement address from the `SAFE_HARBOR_AGREEMENT` Chainlog entry
-        * [ ] IF not already present, add the helper function to perform the call, using the established archive pattern
+    * [ ] Use the established archive helper pattern to execute calls in order and revert on any failed call
   * IF Prime Agent spell is provided
     * [ ] Handover message matches `XXX spell YYYY-MM-DD deployed to 0x… with hash 0x…, direct execution: yes / no` template
     * [ ] IF `direct execution` is `no`